Visionary Leadership: Lessons from Nehemiah

 Clarity will help you make your life direction unquestionable.

-Honoring God involves discovering his picture or vision of what our lives could and should be.
+Honoring God involves discovering His picture or vision of what our lives could and should be.
 Glorifying God involves discovering what we could and should accomplish.

 We were created and re-created with his purposes in mind.
 And until we discover his purpose – and follow through – there will always be a hole in our soul.